 What You Need in Your Beginner Sewing Kit

 Sewing machine.
 There’s no need to spend a lot on your first sewing machine.
 Borrow one from your aunt, find one on craigslist, or buy basic model.
 As long as it’s easy to thread and sews straight and zigzag stitches like on these planes, trains and automobiles burp cloths you’ll be set for most beginner projects.
 And you can always upgrade later.
-For more info, check out Prudent Baby’s sewing machine buying guide.
+For more info, check out Pretty Prudent’s sewing machine buying guide.

 Thread and Thread Holder.
 I hate unorganized and dusty thread spools so I keep mine cleanly tucked inside plastic stackable boxes organized by color …so pretty.
 Here’s a tip: When choosing colors, pull the thread under the sticker on the top rather than comparing your fabric the whole spool for a closer color match.

 For efficiency, I use white bobbin thread as much as I can which brings me to…

 Metal bobbins (and magnetic bobbin holder).
 Bobbins hold the thread for the backside of whatever you’re sewing.
 I LOVE my metal bobbins and magnetic bobbin holders.
 They keep my bobbins neat and tidy.
 I’ve had these forever and have been unable to find the same style so if you find them out there, please email me.
 Make sure you get the right size bobbins for your sewing machine!

 Painter’s tape.
 This is my trick for sewing straight especially when working with large fabric pieces like my fabric baby safety gate project or baby crib dust ruffle – just measure from your needle over to the tape edge and sew straight for days.
 Jaime tipped me onto her rubber band trick but I somehow managed to keep shifting the band with my arm; we happened to be painting so I grabbed my blue painter’s tape which peels off cleanly.